[4.2] Science of Misalignment

 Next, we move onto a different case study where the environment is more complex* and the results are more disputed.

-Setup.
 A model was told it would be retrained to answer ALL queries, even harmful ones.
-This is in conflict with its safety training (e.g. the HHH - helpful, honest, harmless - training for Claude models).
-It was told that only free tier conversations would be used for fine-tuning, and paid conversations wouldn't be (this is in fact not true).
+This conflicts with its safety training (e.g. the HHH training for Claude models).
+It was given an artificial scenario, presented as the truth: that only free tier conversations would be used for fine-tuning, and paid conversations wouldn't be.

-Results.
 The model complied more with harmful queries on the "free tier" conversations.
-One possible hypothesis for this is alignment faking - the model chooses to comply with harmful queries in this case, because to not do so would result in it being retrained in the future (i.e. changing its current values).
-This hypothesis is made explicit if we give the model reasoning tags, since it often exposes reasoning like "If I don't follow instructions, RLHF will modify my values...".
+One hypothesis is alignment faking: the model chooses to comply with harmful queries because not doing so would result in it being retrained (i.e. changing its current values).
+This hypothesis is made explicit if we give the model reasoning tags, since it often reasons things like "If I don't follow instructions, RLHF will modify my values...".

-Skepticism.
-There are many people who have questioned the extent to which this can be considered true alignment faking.
-For example, Jan Kulveit published a writeup arguing that the behaviour is better framed as strategic preference preservation, i.e. the model is just making a tradeoff between different values it learned during training (harmlessness and honesty, with the former generalizing better into situations where they conflict with each other).
-However, this framing doesn't take away from the importance of the result or many of the underlying conclusions drawn by the authors.
-Another framing is just that the models are confused and have an inability to reason correctly about the situation - you'll explore that in this material.
+Some people in the field have questioned this framing.
+Jan Kulveit published a writeup arguing it's better described as strategic preference preservation: the model is just making a tradeoff between different values it learned during training (harmlessness and honesty, with the former generalizing better when they conflict).
+This framing doesn't take away from the importance of the result or many of the underlying conclusions.
+Another framing is just that the models are confused and can't reason correctly about the situation; you'll explore that in this material.

-Why this matters.
-In this example, alignment faking behaviour involves preserving good values (HHH) against the threat of future modification.
+Why does this matter?
+The alignment faking behaviour involves preserving good values (HHH) against the threat of future modification.
 This seems good, right?
-But unfortunately there's no reason to believe this mechanism is value-agnostic, and it could just as easily lock in bad values as good ones, assuming we aren't able to slot good values into our model on the first try.
-So if not a result of confusion, this is still an example of strategic, non-myopic behaviour that we should be concerned about.
+But there's no reason to believe this mechanism is value-agnostic: it could just as easily lock in bad values as good ones, if we can't get the values right on the first try.
+So even if not caused by confusion, this is still an example of strategic, non-myopic behaviour we should be concerned about.

-*Note, when we say "more complex", we mean conceptually in this case - rather than more complex infra (since the shutdown example contains things like tool use and optionally virtual containers, which aren't necessary in the alignment faking case study).
+*Note, when we say "more complex", we mean conceptually, not more complex infra (since the shutdown example has tool use and optionally virtual containers, which aren't necessary for alignment faking).

 Setup code